nateware/redis-objects/README.md

       @team.drafted_players.decrement
     end

-Atomic block - a cleaner way to do the above. <b><em>Exceptions or returning nil rewind counter back to previous state</em></b>:
+An _atomic block_ is a cleaner way to do the above.
+Exceptions or returning nil will rewind the counter back to its previous state:

     @team.drafted_players.increment do |val|
-      raise Team::TeamFullError if val > @team.max_players
+      raise Team::TeamFullError if val > @team.max_players  # rewind
       @team.team_players.create!(:player_id => 221)
       @team.active_players.increment
     end

-Similar approach, using an if block (failure rewinds counter):
+Here's a similar approach, using an if block (failure rewinds counter):

     @team.drafted_players.increment do |val|
       if val <= @team.max_players